Silver Spring and Rockville Protective Order Lawyers in Moco

 Your case will then be appealed and heard de novo in the Circuit Court for Montgomery County.
 A de novo appeal means that the Circuit Court will grant you a new trial where and when you will be able to present a wholly new case from scratch and offer new defenses.
 You will also be able to offer new witnesses and evidence and make a new argument why a Final Protective Order should not be entered against you.
 If you prevail and the Circuit Court agrees with you then the Final Protective Order will be dismissed and lifted as if it never existed.

-Book Your Consultation with our Bethesda & Rockville Protective Order Lawyers in Montgomery County HERE.
+Book Your Consultation with our Silver Spring & Rockville Protective Order Lawyers in Montgomery County HERE.

 Appealing a Final Protective Order entered by a Maryland Circuit Court